BaoPham92/js-intro/readme.md

 > Cookie Clicker uses the browser's [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) you save information

-This is not an exhaustive list of Javascript properties, but we'll go over these and more in more detail later on in the course.
+This is not an exhaustive list of Javascript properties, but we'll go over these and more in greater detail later on in the course.

 So, to sum up the main three components of front-end web development up in one word each...
 * HTML: Structure